kr-colab/im_clam/README.md

 ---

 #### Parameter Estimation
 There are a few options for use with the program.
 The first is the run mode.
 When no options are provided `im_clam` will do parameter estimation using the state space file, topology matrix, and data file specified.
-Parameter optimization using the low-strage BFGS algorithm.
+Parameter optimization using the low-storage BFGS algorithm.
 All optimization uses the `nlopt` library and you can read about the optimization algorithms [here](http://ab-initio.mit.edu/wiki/index.php/NLopt_Algorithms).
 Here is an example

 ```
 $ $PETSC_DIR/arch-linux2-c-debug/bin/mpiexec -n 2 ./im_clam -s stateSpaceFiles/testSS_33 -m stateSpaceFiles/testSS_33_mats -d exampleInput_33 -u 0.00001